CodheadClub/AwesomeResources/Virtualisation.md

 ## Andrew Hancock, Cyrus Computer Consultants Ltd <a name="andrewhancock"></a>
 Andrew Hancock is VMware & Virtualisation Consultant in Apps, Servers & Storage at [Cyrus Computer Consultants Ltd.](https://www.cyrus-consultants.co.uk/) He also has a long list of VMware and Virtualisations articles, a passionate VMware Technical Architect, and VMware vExpert PRO.
 He has won over 40 [Experts Exchange Awards](https://www.experts-exchange.com/members/hanccocka.html) and is Overall Leader at [Experts Exchange](https://www.experts-exchange.com/) Experts Exchange - The Original Tech Community™ - Formed in 1996, Experts Exchange (EE) is one of the oldest online communities in the world.
 For 25 years, tech problem-solvers worldwide have gathered on EE to share knowledge and help each other succeed.

 His articles are reproduced here for your reading pleasure.
 If you want to discuss anything VMware, then ask him!
 He will only be too happy to oblige.
-All this software is FREE here - [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
+NFR VMware software is available via the [VMUG Advantage+Program](https://www.vmug.com/membership/vmug-advantage-membership/).
+If you are a Student in Full Time Education it can be obtained from the [VMware IT Academy Program](https://www.vmware.com/uk/company/it-academy.html)
 1. [How to Backup an ESXi installation on an USB Flash Drive or SD card for security or redundancy.](https://www.experts-exchange.com/A_5409.html)
 2. [VMware ESX/ESXi Backup Guide](https://www.experts-exchange.com/A_5414.html)
 3. [HOW TO: Improve the transfer rate of a Physical to Virtual (P2V) Virtual to Virtual Conversion (V2V) using VMware vCenter Converter Standalone 5.0](https://www.experts-exchange.com/articles/9131/HOW-TO-Improve-the-transfer-rate-of-a-Physical-to-Virtual-P2V-Virtual-to-Virtual-Conversion-V2V-using-VMware-vCenter-Converter-Standalone-5-0.html)